(3 minute read)

-This is part 1 of the #MyCareerChange series.
-Follow me as I go through my career transition, from program coordination/management to digital marketing (don't worry, I'll still be here as your career coach, too!).
+This is part 1 of the "My Career Change" series.
+Follow me as I go through my career transition into the digital marketing field (don't worry, I'll still be here as your career coach, too!).
 Short-term contract work and freelance work are the name-of-the-game in the emerging "gig economy."
 As your career coach, I'm not just sitting on the sidelines--I'm playing alongside you in the game I teach you to play.

 **Subscribe at the bottom to receive the rest of the "My Career Change" series to your inbox.**